kelseymara/app-developer-internship-2023/SampleRegistrationForm/README.md

 ## Form Functionality ✨
 1) UIN and Email: The form validates the entry of the University Identification Number (UIN) and ensures a valid email address is provided for successful registration.
 2) Semester Selection: Users can choose their desired semester from the drop-down menu, allowing them to register for courses accordingly.
-3) Grade Level: The form enables users to specify their grade level as either "Undergraduate" or "Graduate"
+3) Grade Level: The form enables users to specify their grade level as either "Undergraduate" or "Graduate".
 4) Course Selection: Users can check the courses they wish to register for from a list of available courses.
 5) Submission: After completing the form, users can click the "Submit" button and their registered courses appears on the bottom of the page